Saifullah-009/AI-Survelliance-FYP/README.md

-# Advanced AI-Powered Object Tracking and Video Surveillance System
+## Real Time Object Tracking and Video Surveillance System

 This project is my Final Year Project (FYP) for BS Artificial Intelligence at PAF-IAST.
 It is a real-time system that performs specific object detection, tracking, and GUI-based surveillance using YOLO.